hackclub/sprig/docs/docs.md

 ### tilesWith(type, ...)

-Returns a list of the tiles with all types contained in them.
+Returns a list of the tiles that contain type.

 ```js
 tilesWith(block)